dsorrentino/lab-automation/roles/ocp-provisioner-role/files/README.txt

 - Changing the NTP configuration of the Masters & Workers
 - Adding networking components to the master nodes and making them schedulable (if you don't want to deploy workers)

+NOTE: The proper place to do the overrides is AFTER creating the manifests but BEFORE creating the igntion files.